dqx-translation-project/dqx_launcher_assets/README.md

 - Back up your old launcher and copy `DQXLauncher_modified.exe` into your DQX folder
 - Rename `DQXLauncher_modified.exe` to `DQXLauncher.exe`
 - Enjoy

+# Credit

+Thanks @Blodh for updating the assets into English.

 # Scripts